Turkey Croquettes with Cranberry Salsa

 - Oil for deep-fat frying

-- In a saucepan, saute onion in butter until tender.
-Stir in flour until blended.
+- Stir in flour until blended.
 Gradually add milk and broth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Remove from the heat; stir in turkey, sweet potato, salt, pepper and cayenne.
-Cover and refrigerate for 2 hours or until firm.
+Bring to a boil; cook and stir 2 minutes or until thickened.
+Remove from heat; stir in turkey, sweet potato, salt, pepper and cayenne.
+Refrigerate, covered, 2 hours or until firm.

-- Meanwhile, toss apple with lemon juice in a bowl.
+- Meanwhile, in a small bowl, toss apple with lemon juice.
 Stir in remaining salsa ingredients.
-Cover and chill for at least 1 hour.
+Refrigerate, covered, at least 1 hour.

-- For croquettes, beat eggs and water in a shallow bowl.
+- For croquettes, in a shallow bowl, beat eggs and water.
 Place flour and bread crumbs in separate shallow bowls.
 Shape turkey mixture into 1-1/2-in. balls.
 Roll in flour; shake off excess.
-Roll in egg mixture, then in crumbs.
+Roll in egg mixture, then in crumbs, patting to help coating adhere.

-- In an electric skillet or deep-fat fryer, heat 1-1/2 in. of oil to 375°.
-Fry croquettes, a few at a time, for 2 minutes or until golden brown.
+- In an electric skillet or deep-fat fryer, heat oil to 375°.
+Fry croquettes, a few at a time, 1-2 minutes on each side or until golden brown.
 Drain on paper towels.
 Serve with cranberry salsa.
-Yield: 16 croquettes (2 cups salsa).

 I MAKE SURE THERE ARE LEFTOVERS JUST TO MAKE THIS RECIPE.
 IF NOT I JUST BY SOME STORE MADE MASHED SWEET POTATOES AND OT STILL TURNS OUT GREAT.
 NEVER MADE THE SALSA, BUT THE CROQUETTS GO GREAT WITH RANCH DRESSING OR HOT MUSTARD.